mrnaveira/tari-atomic-swap/README.md

 # tari-atomic-swap
+**This is NOT production ready yet, do not use it with real funds**.

 This project is a proof of concept of a user-friendly atomic swap (HTLC) architecture between Ethereum and [Tari](https://github.com/tari-project/tari-dan).